Dentures in Westford & Bedford

-Dr Wu and Dr Santamaria at Emerson Dental in Westford, MA provide full and partial dentures to replace missing teeth.
+Dr. Wu and Dr. Santamaria at Emerson Dental provide full and partial dentures to replace missing teeth in Westford & Bedford, MA.
 Call 978-399-0017 to learn more and schedule your appointment.

 A denture replaces missing teeth and fall into a few distinct types, including full or partial, and fixed or removable.
 Fixed dentures must be secured on dental implants, while removable dentures may or may not snap onto dental implants for enhanced stability.